Recap / Glee S 1 E 1 Pilot

 am afraid of turning my back on something that actually made me happy for the first time in my sorry life

 As Finn is wheeling Artie away, he sees Darren touching up the green on the football field, accompanied by a familiar song.
 This gives him an idea.
-Cut to a bickering ND, as Finn and Artie arrive, Artie willing to procure his friends in the jazz band (AKA John Lock & Scott Henson, who along with Brad Ellis made up the musical backbone of Glee), Mercedes has the costumes, Rachel has choreography, Tina has a stutter, Kurt has sass, Finn has the music.
+Cut to a bickering ND, as Finn and Artie arrive, Artie willing to procure his friends in the jazz band (AKA John Locke & Scott Henson, who along with Brad Ellis made up the musical backbone of Glee), Mercedes has the costumes, Rachel has choreography, Tina has a stutter, Kurt has sass, Finn has the music.
 They still need a director, though.
 So in Emma's office, it's time for that career guidance appointment, and she pulls up a clip of Will's glee club winning Nationals.
 Unfortunately, instead of motivating him to stay, it reminds him his time's gone by and he needs to grow up.
 Emma tells him that the only life worth living is one you're passionate about.

 As Will leaves, we get a reminder of that passion.